 - 8.b Total maximum remaining amount of negative amortization contractually permitted on closed-end loans secured by 1-4 family residential properties.
 For all closed-end loans secured by 1-4 family residential properties whose terms allow for negative amortization (that were reported in Schedule RC-C, part I, Memorandum item 8.a), report the total maximum remaining amount of negative amortization permitted under the terms of the loan contract (i.e., the maximum loan principal balance permitted under the negative amortization cap less the principal balance of the loan as of the quarter-end report date). - 8.c Total amount of negative amortization on closed-end loans secured by 1-4 family residential properties included in the carrying amount reported in Memorandum item 8.a above.
 For all closed-end loans secured by 1-4 family residential properties whose terms allow for negative amortization, report the total amount of negative amortization included in the carrying amount (i.e., the total amount of interest added to the original loan principal balance that has not yet been repaid) reported in Schedule RC-C, part I, Memorandum item 8.a above.
-Once a loan reaches its maximum principal balance, the amount of negative amortization included in the carrying amount should continue to be reported until the principal balance of the loan has been reduced through cash payments below the original principal balance of the loan. - 9 and 10 Memorandum items 9 and 10 must be completed by (1) all banks with \$300 million or more in total assets as of December 31, 2005, or with foreign offices, and (2) banks with less than \$300 million in total assets as of December 31, 2005, and domestic offices only whose total construction, multifamily, and nonfarm nonresidential real estate loans (Schedule RC-C, part I, sum of items 1.a, 1.d, and 1.e) as of December 31, 2005, was greater than 150 percent of total equity capital (Schedule RC, item 28) as of December 31, 2005.
-Banks with less than \$300 million in total assets as of December 31, 2005, and domestic offices only that do not meet this percentage test will begin reporting additional information on their "Construction, land development, and other land loans" and on their loans "Secured by nonfarm nonresidential properties" beginning March 31, 2008. - 9 Construction, land development, and other land loans.
-Report in the appropriate subitem all construction, land development, and other land loans (in domestic offices).
-The sum of Memorandum items 9.a and 9.b must equal Schedule RC-C, part I, item 1.a.
+Once a loan reaches its maximum principal balance, the amount of negative amortization included in the carrying amount should continue to be reported until the principal balance of the loan has been reduced through cash payments below the original principal balance of the loan. - 9 Loans secured by 1-4 family residential properties (in domestic offices) in process of foreclosure.
+Report the total unpaid principal balance of loans secured by 1-4 family residential properties (in domestic offices) included in Schedule RC-C, part I, item 1.c, column B, for which formal foreclosure proceedings to seize the real estate collateral have started and are ongoing as of quarter-end, regardless of the date the foreclosure procedure was initiated.
+Loans should be classified as in process of foreclosure according to local requirements.
+If a loan is already in process of foreclosure and the mortgagor files a bankruptcy petition, the loan should continue to be reported as in process has been completed and the bank reports the real estate collateral as "Other real estate owned" in Schedule RC, item 7.
+This item should include both closed-end and open-end 1-4 family residential mortgage loans that are in process of foreclosure.